DataLab-Platform/DataLab/doc/features/general/model.rst

 In its internal data model, DataLab stores data using two main classes:

-* `cdl.core.model.signal.SignalObj`, which represents a signal object, and
+* `cdlapp.core.model.signal.SignalObj`, which represents a signal object, and
-* `cdl.core.model.image.ImageObj`, which represents an image object.
+* `cdlapp.core.model.image.ImageObj`, which represents an image object.

-These classes are defined in the `cdl.core.model` package but are exposed publicly in the `cdl.obj` package.
+These classes are defined in the `cdlapp.core.model` package but are exposed publicly in the `cdlapp.obj` package.

 Also, DataLab uses many different datasets (based on guidata's `DataSet` class) to store the parameters of the computations.
-These datasets are defined in different modules but are exposed publicly in the `cdl.param` package.
+These datasets are defined in different modules but are exposed publicly in the `cdlapp.param` package.

 Public API
 ^^^^^^^^^^

 The public API is the following:

-.. automodule:: cdl.obj
+.. automodule:: cdlapp.obj
     :members:
     :show-inheritance:

-.. automodule:: cdl.param
+.. automodule:: cdlapp.param
     :members:
     :show-inheritance:

-.. automodule:: cdl.core.model.signal
+.. automodule:: cdlapp.core.model.signal
     :members:
     :show-inheritance:

-.. automodule:: cdl.core.model.image
+.. automodule:: cdlapp.core.model.image
     :members:
     :show-inheritance: